 Dr. Hans Baumgartner is an attorney-at-law in Zurich.
 He graduated from the University of Zurich in 1978 with a degree in law and obtained a PhD in 1990.
 He also holds an LL.M. from the European Institute of the University of Zurich in banking and insurance law.
 From 1981 until 1992, Dr. Hans Baumgartner was district attorney in Zurich, from 1986 he specialised in economic crime.
 In 1992 he became judge at the District Court of Zurich.
 Since 1994, Dr. Hans Baumgartner works as an independent attorney-at-law in Zurich.
-He is Senior Partner at the law office Baumgartner Mächler.
+He is senior partner at the law office Baumgartner Mächler.
 In addition, he has been a judge at the Military Court of Appeals from 1988 to 2004.
-He also serves as Chairman of miniswys AG, a technology company in Biel, and is a member of the Board of Directors of Elster & Salis AG, Zürich, PROPBase AG, Neuhausen am Rheinfall, and tbgs Technische Betriebe Glarus Süd.
+He also serves as Chairman of miniswys AG, a technology company in Biel, LinthSol AG, a renewable energy company in Linthal, and is a member of the Board of Directors of Elster & Salis AG, Zürich, PROPBase AG, Neuhausen am Rheinfall, and tbgs Technische Betriebe Glarus Süd.